About NECTAR

 ROAR – Registry of Open Access Repositories – provides access to and statistics on nearly 1000 repositories worldwide.

-Examples of search engines that index open access repositories: ARC, BASE, Google Scholar, OAIster, OpenDOAR Search and SHERPA Search.
+Examples of search engines that index open access repositories: ARC, BASE, DRIVER, Google Scholar, OAIster, OpenDOAR Search and SHERPA Search.

 16 Are there any printable leaflets describing NECTAR and its operation?